codesupport/website-dev-env/README.md

 This will clone each respective project into the frontend and backend projects, and build the required docker containers.

+To view the site once everything has loaded direct your browser to http://localhost:3000 To view the backend swagger documentation direct your browser to http://localhost:8080/swagger-ui.html

+### Optional

+If you wish to make the frontend wait until the backend has started and is ready to receive connections navigate to run.sh in frontend/ and uncomment lines 6-8.

 ## Additional links

 [CodeSupport frontend](https://github.com/codesupport/website-frontend)